Funkmaster-Rick/Shadowrun-5e/README.md

 ### Goon

-New goons sheets should intiatilly open to the settings pages.
+New goon sheets should intiatilly open to the settings pages.

 * **Attributes** inputs are similar to the PC sheet.
 The top input is your base and the second input is the modifier.
 NPCs do not have Temp inputs anywhere so use the modifier inputs.
 * **Bonuses** inputs on the left hand side are all added to the auto calculated attributes.
 This works the same way as the PC sheet.